← All Neural Networks & Deep Learning modules

 This activity needs JavaScript.

-Why this matters next You now have everything: a neuron, activations, a network, the training loop, backprop, depth, and the tools to keep it honest.
-Module 8 is the capstone — you'll assemble all of it to train a network end-to-end, from random noise to a working classifier, and make the architecture and training choices yourself.
+Why this matters next Every component has now been introduced: the neuron, activation functions, the network architecture, the training loop, backpropagation, depth, and the regularization techniques that enable generalization.
+Module 8 is the capstone — you will assemble these components to train a network end-to-end from a random initialization to a working classifier, making the architecture and training-procedure decisions yourself.

 Next: Train a Network End-to-End →